rust-lang/book/nostarch/chapter03.md

 For example, in the previous code that uses the `while` loop, if we removed an item from the `a` array but forgot to update the condition to be `while index < 4`, our code would panic.
-Using the `for` loop means we would not need to remember to change any other code if we changed the the number of values in the array.
+Using the `for` loop means we would not need to remember to change any other code if we changed the number of values in the array.

 If you're wondering about the `.iter()` code in this example, keep reading!
 We